DILCISBoard/GroupDocumentation/MeetingNotes/20211012 A2 and DILCIS Board.md

 It will be ready by Friday, only some changes and suggestions have yet to be done.
 Action point: KA will get documents by Friday.

-*Action points:*

-DILCIS board role -
+### DILCIS board role
 E-ARK project ends with Oct 2021, but we need to maintain the specs also in a time when we are not in the project.
 As a member of DILCIS Board you have duties as a member and you need to check that in GH.
 We can't count on getting paid for the work in DILCIS Board.
 KB will keep e-mail addresses.

 In regards to website dilcis.eu it’s time to review the texts and provide updates by specs leads to KA.
 Preferably by the last week of Oct.
 Not only IP-s but all CITS as well.

-## AOB:

 KA Q about zoom after finishing E-ARK and regular A2 meetings.
 Yes, KB will handle that.
 DILCIS Board meetings will take place once a month when there are working groups meetings.
 We'll have one meeting before the end of the new year, but further on as we do it with METS Board, every 6 weeks.

 ABN Q about handling issues of current specs and what’s the time frame is to respond to due time.
-We have said in bylaws that one member is appointed to one spec.
+We have said in Bylaws that one member is appointed to one spec.
 To bring issues for board's advice we need board meetings in fixed series.
 It’s now time to set up the procedure and figure that out.

-Important to remember:  If you are a member of DILCIS Board you have obligations.
+- Important to remember:  If you are a member of DILCIS Board you have obligations.
 All the leads can assemble teams around specs to get more implementers, which also means more issues.
 It's good to show out that we are working voluntarily!

 ## Notes by: